 from Eris Field

-½ cup onion, red, Vidalia, or scallions, chopped fine
+½ cup Vidalia onion, chopped fine

-½ cup roasted red peppers, sliced
+½ cup roasted red pepper strips

 For Laury, growing up on American Naval Bases in the Middle East resulted in a fluency in languages and a wariness of men.
 Now, after completing a psychiatric nurse practitioner program, she faces a mountain of student loans.
 While waiting to learn if she’s been accepted for her dream job, she works as a private duty nurse caring for Roberta, an elderly matriarch living alone in a 30-room mansion on Billionaires’ Row.
 Roberta’s granddaughter had agreed to stay with her while she recovered from eye surgery, but she has disappeared along with Roberta’s money and credit cards.